nate-sime/dolfin_dg/README.rst

 Dependencies
 ============

-dolfin_dg depends on the core components of the [FEniCS project](https://fenicsproject.org/).
+dolfin_dg depends on the core components of the FEniCS project (https://fenicsproject.org/).

 Installation